xcsp3team/XCSP3-Java-Tools/README.md

 1. clone the repository : `git clone https://github.com/xcsp3team/XCSP3-Java-Tools.git`
 2. change directory : `cd XCSP3-Java-Tools`
 3. run Gradle : `gradle build -x test`  (of course, you need Gradle to be installed)
-4. test the JAR : `java -cp build/libs/toolX-YY-MM.jar org.xcsp.modeler.Compiler` (choose the right value for YY-MM) If the usage of the compiler is displayed, you are fine.
+4. test the JAR : `java -cp build/libs/xcsp3-tools-X-Y-Z.jar org.xcsp.modeler.Compiler` (choose the right values for X-Y-Z) If the usage of the compiler is displayed, you are fine.

 With this JAR, you can run the compiler (MCSP3) and the solution checker.